 The cross-tabulations shown in this section are used to highlight the relationship between variables.
-They help examine risk and protective factors in different domains and can identify areas to be considered when developing suitable interventions.
+They help examine risk and protective factors in different domains and can identify areas to be considered when developing suitable interventions. wellbeing Hours each day spent using social media

-Time on social media against wellbeing
+Time on social media against

-- Low self-esteem score score (Rosenberg) - Low mental wellbeing score (WHO5)
+Low self-esteem score score (Rosenberg)

+Low mental wellbeing score (WHO5)